anuja19103/Articles/abc.md

 - **Security**
 - **Cost**
 # Resources
 - **[Django Official Documentation](https://docs.djangoproject.com/)**: The official Django documentation is the best place to start.
 It provides comprehensive guides, tutorials, and references for all Django functionalities.
 - **[Simple is Better Than Complex](https://simpleisbetterthancomplex.com/)**: A blog with tutorials and articles on Django and Python web development.
 - **[Django Stars Blog](https://djangostars.com/blog/)**: Articles and case studies related to Django development and best practices.
 - **"Django for Beginners" by William S. Vincent**: This book is perfect for those who are new to Django and web development.
-- **"Django Unleashed" by Andrew Pinkham**: A more in-depth book that covers advanced topics and best practices.
-- **"Two Scoops of Django" by Audrey Roy Greenfeld and Daniel Roy Greenfeld**: This book offers best practices and tips from Django experts.

 # Conclusion
 This tutorial was an introduction to Web Development with Python, including the frontend and backend of development, setting up a development environment, creating Web applications, understanding of HTTP, templating, working with Databases, and deployment of applications.